 Speaking to news outlet WHIO in Dayton, Moustafa said he had been at a retailer’s convention when he made the deal for the inventory and that he didn’t recall who sold him the wands.
 They apparently remained in the store unnoticed until 2014, when Nicole Allen contacted WHIO to report her daughter had been troubled by the image hidden behind the foil wrap.
 For his part, Moustafa pointed out to WHIO that the “name on it was Evilstick,” and that should have been a tip-off.
 Allen argued the toy was placed on a rack adjacent to Barbie knockoffs and other kids' items.

 Entering the store, Clark encountered Moustafa and asked where the toy was.
 “He seemed to know exactly what I was talking about and pointed to the back,” Clark says.
 There, Clark found a peg full of Evilsticks.
-Peeling away the foil that obscured the image of the suicidal woman to buyers, he found that not all of them featured the grisly photo.
+Peeling away the foil that obscured the disturbing image of the bloodied woman to buyers, he found that not all of them featured the grisly photo.
 “There was one zombie-type character, but most of them were straight cut-out pictures from manga or anime, pretty cartoony and not scary at all.”

 Clark eventually found one bearing the notorious photo, bought it, then went home to make a brief 11-second YouTube video showing off the toy’s light-up feature and cackling laugh.
 “I actually just made it to show a buddy in Cincinnati,” he says.
 “I didn’t think it would be shared.”